 As much as the subsequent crash and “crypto winter” of 2018 hit the market hard, it also promoted maturity and growth, as prices leveled out, allowing technology and adoption to be at the forefront once again.

-Achieving this will require an influx of new capital, increased liquidity, reduced volatility, organic price formation and the trust of large-scale institutional investors.
+Achieving this will require an influx of new capital, increased liquidity, reduced volatility, organic price formation, and the trust of large-scale institutional users.
 Each quality derivative product has the potential to take Bitcoin a step closer to such legitimacy.